legitparty/path/README.md

 ```

 However, there are three problems with this:
-1. Pianos don’t have exactly this coefficient.
+1. Pianos don't have exactly this coefficient.
 2. Temperaments usually span 1 or 2 octaves, not 7.
 3. The resulting 4th from the 8th minus the 5th.

 What are the effects of assuming that the piano has the desired coefficient across a small tempered region without the desired coefficient?
 The coefficient is only involved in the 8ths lining up with the 2nd harmonic because the 5ths line up with the 1st harmonic.
 This means that 5ths are independent of the coefficient, leaving only 8ths (and therefore resulting 4ths) dependent on the coefficient.

-This doesn’t mean that it is not possible to abuse a 5th to help an 8th line up with a particular coefficient.
+This doesn't mean that it is not possible to abuse a 5th to help an 8th line up with a particular coefficient.
 The point is: why formulate the temperament for beat offsets at all?
 Instead of spreading out mitigations that are difficult to implement, why not distribute evenly the desired properties that are much easier to feel?
 The proximity of the resultant 4ths to even-temperament shows that optimized solutions can have the power of mitigation, but better converge to a solution.

-That is, the psychoacoustic value of a targeted approach is logically equal to a mitigated approach, so optimize the problem toward maximum consonance value, rather than minimum dissonance error, because the “cost function” toward a maximum is far better at converging on a solution.
+That is, the psychoacoustic value of a targeted approach is logically equal to a mitigated approach, so optimize the problem toward maximum consonance value, rather than minimum dissonance error, because the "cost function" toward a maximum is far better at converging on a solution.

 Consonance converges better because the beat amplitude envelope is a mathematical effect that is directly observed as a percept by the ear, but the timing of the beat amplitude envelope itself is not directly observed as a percept.
 The requirement of a fine-grained, absolute sense of time is a tall order for humans.
 As far as I know, that sense is not part of human physiology, and has to be developed 100% cognitively.